UKCloud/documentation/articles/email/email-how-use-with-app.md

 ## Overview

 Many customers who use UKCloud's IaaS need to be able to send email from, or receive email into, their applications.
 Although we don't have an SMTP relay service dedicated to this purpose, you can use our Email and Collaboration service to meet your needs.
-This can be particularly valuable if you're using the UKCloud Elevated OFFICIAL (formerly PGA IL3) platform, as it doesn't connect directly to the internet, but to secure government networks such as PSN and N3/HSCN, where few mail relay providers are available.
+This can be particularly valuable if you're using the UKCloud Elevated OFFICIAL (formerly PGA IL3) platform, as it doesn't connect directly to the internet, but to secure government networks such as PSN and HSCN, where few mail relay providers are available.

 In this guide, we'll walk you through the process for configuring your application to use our Email & Collaboration service.